ericlbarnes/codeigniter-simpletest/README.md

 The tests directory can be moved any where you want but they are setup to be in the root as well.

+All test files need to be named `test_name_folder.php`.
+For example:

+	test_whatever_bug.php
+	test_string_helper.php
+	test_auth_library.php
+	test_core_model.php

 I have included a full download of simpletest and the only customization I have made is to the `simpletest/extensions/my_reporter.php`

 ## NOTES:

 Inside the "tests" directory I include two example test files.
-The test_users_model.php will not run on its own and is supplied just as an example.
+The test_users_model.php will not run on its own because your application would not include the same users model as the example file.
+It is supplied just as an example.

 # Screenshots